dautovri/awesome-openmp/README.md

 * [GNU GCC OpenMP](http://gcc.gnu.org/projects/gomp/) - The GOMP project has developed an implementation of OpenMP for the C, C++, and Fortran compilers in the GNU Compiler Collection

+* [32 OpenMP Traps For C++ Developers](http://www.viva64.com/en/a/0054/) - Errors which lead to incorrect behavior of parallel programs created with OpenMP.

 # Contributing